-In this work, we calculate the axial-vector meson emitting transition form factors of $B_c$ for bottom-conserving and bottom-changing transitions using type-II correspondence in the CLFQM \cite{Choi:2013mda}.
-It should be noted that type-II correspondence in CLFQM (type-II CLFQM) is termed as self-consistent CLFQM on account of the challenges associated with type-I correspondence \cite{Jaus:1999zv, Choi:2013mda, Cheng:2003sm}.
-Qin Chang \textit{et al.} \cite{Chang:2018zjq, Chang:2019mmh} have investigated the issues of self-consistency and covariance in the CLFQM within the type-I scheme (hereafter termed as type-I CLFQM).
+In this work, we calculate the axial-vector meson emitting transition form factors of $B_c$ for bottom-conserving and bottom-changing transitions using type-II correspondence in the CLF QM \cite{Choi:2013mda}.
+It should be noted that type-II correspondence in CLF QM (type-II CLF QM) is termed as self-consistent CLF QM on account of the challenges associated with type-I correspondence \cite{Jaus:1999zv, Choi:2013mda, Cheng:2003sm}.
+Qin Chang \textit{et al.} \cite{Chang:2018zjq, Chang:2019mmh} have investigated the issues of self-consistency and covariance in the CLF QM within the type-I scheme (hereafter termed as type-I CLF QM).
 It has been found that, analogous to the decay constants of vector (\textit{V}) and axial-vector mesons, the form factors also encounter problems in terms of self-consistency, particularly with regard to the $B^{(i)}_{j}$ functions \cite{Chang:2019mmh}.
-The authors have examined the form factors for pseudoscalar (\textit{P}) to vector transitions, focusing on both type-I and type-II correspondence schemes in the CLFQM; however, they have restricted their study to bottom-changing $P \to V$ transitions only.
+The authors have examined the form factors for pseudoscalar (\textit{P}) to vector transitions, focusing on both type-I and type-II correspondence schemes in the CLF QM; however, they have restricted their study to bottom-changing $P \to V$ transitions only.
 Furthermore, it has been shown in \cite{Chang:2019mmh} that the self-consistency issues in $a_-(q^2)$ and $f(q^2)$ form factors of $P \to V$ transitions can be addressed by adopting the type-II correspondence scheme, as the contributions associated with $B^{(i)}_{j}$ functions numerically diminish when the meson mass $M \to M_0$.
 The zero-mode contributions to these form factors are present in theory for both type-I as well as type-II schemes; however, they are numerically negligible in the type-II scheme.
-Thus, the self-consistency and covariance challenges in the CLFQM can be understood as stemming from the same source and thus addressed simultaneously by employing the type-II correspondence scheme.
-It is worth remarking that although self-consistency effects on the form factors involving vector mesons in the final state have been studied in type-II CLFQM, their corresponding effects have not yet been quantified for semileptonic or nonleptonic decays.
-On the other hand, despite a reasonable number of investigations on $B_c$ transition form factors to the ground and excited states of charmonia, studies involving bottom-conserving decays of $B_c$ meson are sparse within type-I CLFQM.
+Thus, the self-consistency and covariance challenges in the CLF QM can be understood as stemming from the same source and thus addressed simultaneously by employing the type-II correspondence scheme.
+It is worth remarking that although self-consistency effects on the form factors involving vector mesons in the final state have been studied in type-II CLF QM, their corresponding effects have not yet been quantified for semileptonic or nonleptonic decays.
+On the other hand, despite a reasonable number of investigations on $B_c$ transition form factors to the ground and excited states of charmonia, studies involving bottom-conserving decays of $B_c$ meson are sparse within type-I CLF QM.